lcorallo/Humble-Bundle-Books-Downloader/README.md

 ## How to Get Started

-1. First things first, copy the code from the [script.js file](script.js) 📜.
+1. First things, copy the code from the [script.js file](script.js) 📜.

 2. Head over to your [Humble Bundle Home Library](https://www.humblebundle.com/home/library) 🌐.